jordaninthewind/succulence-fis-project/Notes.md

 ---
 Big Details

-- Add User Logic
+X - Implement garden_plants join table to enable plants as single entries X - Add User Logic
 - Add Omniauth with new instructions from Lab
-- Add more information to views for UI flow
+X - Add more information to views for UI flow
 - Begin to work in control flow and authentication/authorization

 Little Details

 - Add time formatting for views

-V2 Goals
+V2 Ideas

-- Implement garden_plants join table to enable plants as single entries
+- Add regions for dynamic watering schedules